auberginehill/rock-paper-scissors/README.md

                     </ol>
                 </ol>
             </ol>
-            <p>'<i>Micare Digitis</i>' has had a wide cultural impact, which is demonstrated to us, for instance, by J.J.M. de Groot, since when discussing the annual festivals celebrated in Émoi he makes a remark that '<i>Micare Digitis</i>' with the identical set of rules is also known in China by the name '<i>hoah-koûn</i>' («crier le poing» or "shout fist"):</p>
+            <p>In its rich history '<i>Micare Digitis</i>' has had a wide cultural impact, which is demonstrated to us, for instance, by J.J.M. de Groot, since when discussing the annual festivals celebrated in Émoi he makes a remark that '<i>Micare Digitis</i>' with the identical set of rules is also known in China by the name '<i>hoah-koûn</i>' («crier le poing» or "shout fist"):</p>
             <ol>
                 <ol>
                     <ol>